2003 Pacific typhoon season: Typhoon Maemi (Pogi)

 Typhoon Maemi formed on September 4 from the monsoon trough in the western Pacific Ocean.
 It slowly intensified into a tropical storm while moving northwestward, and Maemi became a typhoon on September 8.
 That day, it quickly intensified due to favorable conditions, developing a well-defined eye and reaching peak maximum sustained winds of 195 km/h.
 While near peak intensity, Maemi was decelerating and began turning to the north-northeast.
 The eyewall soon after passed over the Japanese island of Miyako-jima on September 10, producing the fourth lowest pressure on record in Japan after a pressure of 912 mbar was recorded.
 With warm waters, Maemi was able to maintain much of its intensity before it made landfall just west of Busan, South Korea on September 12.
 On Jeju Island, Maemi produced a peak wind gust of 216 km/h and a minimum pressure of 950 mbar, both setting records for the country, and making it the most powerful typhoon to strike South Korea since record-keeping began in the country in 1904.
 The typhoon became extratropical in the Sea of Japan the next day, although the remnants persisted for several more days, bringing strong winds to northern Japan.

 The typhoon first affected the Ryukyu Islands of Japan.
 On Miyako-jima, strong winds damaged 104 buildings, and 95% of residents lost power.
 Maemi dropped heavy rainfall there, including rates of 58.5 mm in an hour, and 402.5 mm in 24 hours, the latter setting a record.
 One person died on Miyako-jima after being struck by flying glass.
 Elsewhere in Japan, the storm caused flights to be canceled, while rainfall-induced landslides blocked roads.
 There were two other deaths in Japan, and damage totaled ¥11.3 billion (JPY, $96 million USD).
 Damage was heaviest in South Korea, notably where it moved ashore.
 Winds in Busan near the landfall location reached 154 km/h, the second-highest on record.
 There, the port sustained heavy damage, causing disruptions to exports in the months following the storm.
 Nationwide, the high winds destroyed about 5,000 houses and damaged 13,000 homes and businesses, leaving 25,000 people homeless.
 About 1.47 million lost power, and widespread crop damage occurred, resulting in the worst rice crop in 23 years.
 Across South Korea, Maemi killed 117 people, and overall damage totaled ₩5.52 trillion won (US$4.8 billion).

+Tropical Depression Quiel

+Later in September, the monsoon trough spawned a disturbance east of the Philippines that PAGASA classified as Tropical Depression Quiel on September 15.
+The system moved westward but never intensified, dissipating west of Luzon on September 19.
+The broad system also spawned Typhoon Choi-wan.